thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 ![Rotation Mathematical Model](https://github.com/thanasiskantas/IHM_Robotics_Consultancy_Project/blob/00b76ba407fd9bcee9a7d44300f1b258b95658ad/control_diagram_2.png)

 ### Control Strategy
 Another problem was the change in the thickness of the finger when changing the level of friction.
 This was solved by introducing a transitional layer between adjacent moves to ensure smooth transitions and precise open-loop control.
-The corresponding function that will be used in the integration could be found here [getTrajectory_improved.m](https://github.com/thanasiskantas/IHM_Robotics_Consultancy_Project/blob/d2c591755910f07e84d46e6dd812f25e6b57b41a/IHM%20Integrated%20Control/getTrajectory_improved.m)
+The corresponding functionused in integration can be found here [getTrajectory_improved.m](https://github.com/thanasiskantas/IHM_Robotics_Consultancy_Project/blob/d2c591755910f07e84d46e6dd812f25e6b57b41a/IHM%20Integrated%20Control/getTrajectory_improved.m)

 Additionally, closed-loop control is implemented, incorporating a vision subsystem that provides real-time localization and feedback coordinates.
 More information regarding the vision subsystem can be found in the dedicated section of the report.